katie-plese/MECH-105/Incremental Search/README.md

 # Incremental Search
-MATLAB function to convert a square matrix into an upper triangular matrix and a lower triangular matrix, such that A = L*U.
+MATLAB function to search for the root of a function within closed bounds.

 `function [xb] = incsearch (func, xmin, xmax, ns)`